Techtonica/curriculum/react-js/react-part-5-full-apps.md

 #### Sorting

-First we need something to sort by so let's add a `createdAt` property to each item that will be a `Date` object.
+First you need something to sort by so let's add a `createdAt` property to each item that will be a `Date` object.

 ```jsx
 {